When You Need a Builder or Consent

 Safety and Compliance Work

-· Installing fireplaces and chimneys (there are extra rules about installing fireplaces in the Bay of Plenty.)
+Installing fireplaces and chimneys.
+Extra rules apply for fireplaces in the Bay of Plenty.

-· Fixing foundational issues or repairing damage to load-bearing walls caused by disasters like earthquakes or floods always requires consent and professional expertise.
+Addressing foundational issues or repairing damage to load-bearing walls due to disasters like earthquakes or floods.
+These always require consent and professional expertise.

-JAM Group has an electrical team who are qualified to undertake electrical work in your home or business, and we have recommended plumbing professionals that we can organise for you, or share their details so you can contact them yourself.
+JAM Group has a qualified electrical team to undertake electrical work in your home or business.
+We can also recommend plumbing professionals.
 You need a professional when:

 Installing or modifying water systems, like hot water cylinders.